 The UK soil minimum temperature (1959-1970) data describe daily measurements of bare soil minimum temperatures.
 The measurements were recorded by observation stations across the UK and transmitted within DLY3208 messages.
 The data span from 1959 to 1970, but these temperatures have not been reported since 1970.

 CCMVal was a large international effort to improve understanding of Chemistry-Climate Models (CCMs) and their underlying GCMs (General Circulation Models) through process-oriented evaluation, along with discussion and coordinated analysis of science results.
 The first round of CCMVal (CCMVal-1) evaluated only a limited set of key processes in the CCMs, focusing mainly on dynamics and transport.
-This dataset contains LMDZrepro model output from the WMO 2006 DYNAMICS experiment run by the Institut Pierre Simon Laplace, France.
+This dataset contains GEOSCCM model output from the WMO 2006 REF1 experiment run by the National Aeronautics and Space Administration (NASA).